hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ### Subnet Routers

-A Subnet Router allows devices on your tailnet to reach IP addresses on a private network that isn't running Tailscale directly.
+A Subnet Router allows devices on your Tailnet to reach IP addresses on a private network that isn't running Tailscale directly.
 This is particularly useful for accessing home LAN devices (printers, IoT gadgets, etc.) when you're away.

 #### Example Use Case
 If your home Wi-Fi network is `192.168.1.0/24`, a subnet router can advertise this range on Tailscale, allowing any of your Tailscale devices to access `192.168.1.x` addresses through the tunnel.